Fire Apparatus

 - Medical Emergencies

 It holds 750 gallons of water and is capable of pumping 1500 GPM.
-It is the first responding apparatus for most emergencies.

-Engine 2 / 2006 Pierce
+Reserve / 2006 Pierce

-Engine 2 was designed and is operated to be able to respond to most emergencies such as,
+Reserve was designed and is operated to be able to respond to most emergencies such as,

 - Structure Fires